 “The problem is not that there are problems.
 The problem is expecting otherwise and thinking that having problems is a problem.”Theodore Isaac Rubin

 Aside from changing perspective, we can fall into the trap of believing we’ll be content when all of our problems go away.
 I see this in myself.
 My ego convinces me: when this problem goes away, you’ll be happy.
 When this problem goes away, you’ll feel secure.
+But life always presents new problems, and believing one day there won’t be any problems creates an unending loop of dissatisfaction.

 The word problem comes from the Old French problème.
 Its meaning?
 A difficult question proposed for discussion or solution; a riddle; a scientific topic for investigation.
 Go back farther and you find the Greek problēma, that which is proposed as a task.